Animenosekai/akari/README.md

 ### Known Issues

+- The bezier curves data are recorded to `LocalStorage` but, `LocalStorage` is cleared after quitting the browser and the values aren't used for now
+- The settings page doesn't work very well for now
+- There is a styling problem with the modals
+- The controller changes name after refreshing the webpage

+#### Unfixable

 - You currently can't long-press the `B` button without returning to the home screen
 - The `Power` button is supported but is obviously not working
 - The `TV` button is supported but doesn't seem to be working
 - The `HOME` button is supported but is obviously not working
-- The bezier curves data are recorded to `LocalStorage` but, `LocalStorage` is cleared after quitting the browser and the values aren't used for now
-- The settings page doesn't work very well for now
-- There is a styling problem with the modals
-- The controller changes name after refreshing the webpage

 ## License